chedim/cliffhanger/README.md

 Only one value definition can be active for a datapoint at a time.

 Each definition section may include optional condition sub-section that defines definition's control datapoint.
-If no condition sub-section is provided then the definition is considered active.
+If no condition sub-section is provided then the definition is considered active after all other definitions fail.
 To calcualte datapoiont's value, Cliffhanger always uses the first value definition section (in the order they appear in the source code) that is active and ignores other definitions without checking their control point values.
 If at least one definition section is present but none of the definitions is active then the datapoint is not defined and evaluates to false.

 ## Words
-In cliffhanger source code any set of symbols that are not whitespace, reserved keywords ad literals or punctuation characters constitutes a word.
+In cliffhanger source code any set of symbols that are not whitespace, reserved keywords and literals or punctuation characters constitutes a word.
+If a word with forbidden name needs to be defined then its name needs to be escaped: `event \when is a date`.
 Words that include non-alphabetical symbols must be explicitly defined either in preamble or by the application as aliases for alphabetical words.
 Alphabetical words don't need to be defined.